What would make this interview a home run if you looked back in 3 months? (from Tim Ferris)

+The more you know about your guest, the more you can ask them questions without worrying about being tone-deaf to inappropriate topics.
 Take the time before you hit record, to ask your guest if there’s anything they would rather not talk about.
 Some shows make a name for themselves by digging into those “off-topic areas,” but just make sure your guest is on board with that before you hit record.

 5. Come Up With A Signature Question For Your Show

 A signature question is a question that you ask on each episode of your show that closely ties into the theme of your podcast.
 An example of a signature question is

 The thing I love about signature questions is that if you ask one question to each guest on your podcast, you’re bound to get dozens of different answers.
 This diversity of answers and ideas is a wonderful way to learn new things and expand your own perspective.

 Guy Raz asks each founder on How I Built This “How much of your success do you attribute to luck?
 How much do you attribute to hard work?”